mdinh186/mdinh186.github.io/_pages/about.md

 ## Recent Updates
+* [February, 2024] A new preprint titled **End-to-End Learning for Fair Multiobjective Optimization Under Uncertainty**.
+Check out the paper [here](https://arxiv.org/abs/2402.07772).
+* [January, 2024] A new preprint titled **Learning Fair Ranking Policies via Differentiable Optimization of Ordered Weighted Averages**.
+Check out the paper [here](https://arxiv.org/abs/2402.05252).
-* [Sep, 2023] Our paper **An Analysis of the Reliability of AC Optimal Power Flow Deep Learning Proxies** was accepted in IEEE PES Innovative Smart Grid Technologies.
+* [September, 2023] Our paper **An Analysis of the Reliability of AC Optimal Power Flow Deep Learning Proxies** was accepted in IEEE PES Innovative Smart Grid Technologies.
 Check out the paper [here](https://arxiv.org/pdf/2111.11168.pdf).
 * [August, 2023] Our lab moved to University of Virginia!
 * [July, 2023] I passed SU's Qualifying Exam 2.
 * [March, 2023] Our paper **Backpropagation of Unrolled Solvers with Folded Optimization** was accepted at IJCAI.